roblaing/erlang-webapp-howto/unit5/README.md

 We also need a Json parser &mdash; which means adding a third-party application to the dependency list &mdash; and an XML parser which comes included.

-I'm using <a href="https://openweathermap.org">openweathermap.org</a> which offers free accounts, but this step can be skipped by using its test URL as I'll do here, which provides data for London which is a couple of years old.

-You'll need to register for a free account (giving you a unique <code>appid=<hexstring></code>) to make this exercise more interesting by giving you weather forecasts for wherever you live.

 Achieving this exercise required expanding the applications list in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit5/apps/unit5/src/unit5.app.src">
 apps/unit5/src/unit5.app.src</a> with many new additions: